umati/UA-CloudPublisher/requirements/Spec.md

 | `<PublisherId>`   | Name of the Client.
 Can be used for UNS Structure            |
 | `[<WriterGroup>[/<DataSetWriter>]]` | PathToTheNode                              |

-The PathToTheNode is the Path from the 0:Objects node to the Node that is connected to the DataSet.
+The PathToTheNode is the Path from the _0:Objects_ node to the _Node_ that is connected to the _DataSet_.
 Generally, only hierarchical references are used.
 If a node occurs in two places, the message should be sent to both topics.
-The use of Organizes references can lead to loops in the path.
+The use of _Organizes_ references can lead to loops in the path.
 In this case, only the shortest path should be transmitted.
-Each Node is a topic.
-The Topic name is build from the `name` field of the BrowseName.
+Each _Node_ is a topic.
+The Topic name is build from the `name` field of the _BrowseName_.
 All character except `[A-Za-z0-9]` need to encode by [URL-Encoding](https://de.wikipedia.org/wiki/URL-Encoding) using an underscore instead of a '%'.
-If two node has the same BrowsePath a iterator (".Number") can be send to avoid collisions (e.g, `Parent/Tool.1`, `Parent.3/Tool.2` `Parent3/Tool.3` )
+If two nodes have the same _BrowsePath_ an iterator (".Number") can be send to avoid collisions (e.g, `Parent/Tool.1`, `Parent.3/Tool.2` `Parent3/Tool.3` )

-For Events the SourceNode and the Name are used for the PathToTheNode
+For _Events_ the _SourceNode_ and the _Name_ are used for the PathToTheNode

 ### Examples

-DataSet Topic
+_DataSet_ Topic

 ```text
 umati/v3/json/data/example_publisher_1/machines/ShowcaseMachineTool/Identification